Official program title:

-- 3 months of general surgical training (including one month each in the intensive care unit and on the renal transplantation service)
+3 months of general surgical training (including one month each in the intensive care unit and on the renal transplantation service)

-- junior resident level rotations at Children’s hospital, Presbyterian/Montefiore, and the Veterans Affairs
+- Junior resident level rotations at Children’s Hospital of Pittsburgh, Presbyterian/Montefiore, and the Veterans Affairs

 - 6 months of dedicated research

-- 6 months of clinical rotations as mid-level resident on urology services
+- 6 months of clinical rotations as a senior resident at Magee-Women's Hospital and Shadyside

-- High case volumes in major urologic procedures ensures graduates of this program receive outstanding surgical training.
+- High case volumes in all major urologic procedures ensures graduates of this program receive outstanding surgical training.